bhowmikp/pi-temperature/README.md

-Monitors the Raspberry Pi's temperature using the onboard sensor and puts that in a file.
+Monitors the Raspberry Pi's(Model 3B) temperature using the onboard sensor and puts the information in a file.

 Methods to execute code
 =================================
 a) If on PI with keyboard, mouse, monitor enter following commands in terminal: <br />
-chmod +x temp.sh <br />
+chmod +x temp.bash <br />
-./temp.sh &
+./temp.bash &

 To stop the program running in background enter following commands in terminal: <br />
 jobs <br />